Central Coast Mariners FC in international football: 2013 AFC Champions League

 The Mariners were the only team to receive direct qualification to the 2014 AFC Champions League after winning the 2011–12 A-League Premiership.
 This campaign included a 2–1 win over Guizhou Renhe, as well as an away win against Suwon Bluewings only two days after winning the 2013 A-League Grand Final.
 A loss to Kashiwa Reysol in the final group game was not enough to prevent the Mariners from qualifying for the round of sixteen for the first time.
 In the next round, Central Coast came up against Chinese Super League champions Guangzhou Evergrande and lost 5–1 over two legs.
 Evergrande went on to win the competition.

 2014 AFC Champions League

 The club qualified for the 2014 AFC Champions League after winning the 2013 A-League Grand Final, but were forced to deny rumours that they were considering withdrawing from the competition for financial reasons.
 A double from Mile Sterjovski gave the club a victory over Sanfrecce Hiroshima at home – the Mariners' first victory against Japanese opposition.
 The club also defeated Beijing Guoan.
 A loss in their final match against Sanfrecce eliminated the Mariners from the tournament.

 2015 AFC Champions League

 The Mariners participated in the 2015 AFC Champions League after coming third in the 2013–14 A-League.
 They entered in the qualifying play-off, where they lost at home to Guangzhou R&F, and were therefore eliminated.

+2023–24 AFC Cup

+Central Coast qualified for the 2023–24 AFC Cup after finishing second in the 2022–23 A-League Men regular season.

+2024–25 AFC Champions League Elite

+The Mariners qualified for the 2024–25 AFC Champions League Elite as Premiers of the 2023–24 A-League Men.